Last Updated on March 27, 2021

-If you are planning a visit to the county of Nottinghamshire – or Robin Hood country – in England then this insider’s guide to Nottingham (the county’s major city) will be an ideal place to start planning your itinerary.
+If you are planning a visit to the East Midlands and the county of Nottinghamshire (or Robin Hood country) this insider’s guide to the city will be an ideal place to start planning your itinerary.

 Written by fellow travel blogger Alex she will give you the insider knowledge you need to know when visiting Nottingham.